Cover image for 8 critical usability issues in web design (and how to fix them)

 • Use flexible grids - Implement CSS Grid or Flexbox for layouts that adapt smoothly across breakpoints

-Don't rely solely on browser simulators.
-Test on actual devices—iPhones, Android phones, and tablets—to identify touch responsiveness issues that desktop testing misses.
+Do not rely solely on browser simulators.
+Test on actual devices, including iPhones, Android phones, and tablets, to identify touch responsiveness issues that desktop testing misses.

 For climate tech products, this means testing across the contexts where your users actually work: control rooms, field sites, and mobile dashboards.
-Real-device testing reveals friction points that simulators can't replicate.
+Real-device testing reveals friction points that simulators cannot replicate.

 Common navigation failures: